Hoosiers’ Income Lagging for Decades

 Morton’s article recommends holding all economic developers in the state accountable.
 I agree.
 Why don’t we?

-Well, at the state level, our economic developers are funded by the government but considered a private company so they have no accountability to the press or Hoosier voters.
-They operate without needing to disclose anything to the media and all the positions are appointed.
+Our economic developers are funded by the government but considered private companies at the state level, so they have no accountability to the press or Hoosier voters.
+They operate without needing to disclose anything to the media, and all the positions are appointed.
 They give away our money but aren’t accountable.

 Where are the champions for the Working Class?